clowne-rb/clowne/README.md

 - clone associations
 - nullify attributes
 - run `finalize` blocks
 The order of `finalize` blocks is the order they've been written.

-*NOTE*: using a trait means appending the trait's rules to the main execution plan.

 ## Maintainers